 Jim has been recognized for his local volunteer activities by being named Citizen of the Year by the Anderson Area Chamber of Commerce and acknowledged by the Forest Hills School District with “The Friend of Children PTA Award.”
-Nationally, Jim is the a Past Chair of the Giving USA Foundation, publisher of Giving USA, and serves on the Board of Directors of the Giving Institute.
+Nationally, Jim is a Past Chair of the Giving USA Foundation, publisher of Giving USA, and past board leader of The Giving Institute (1998-2022).
 Jim is a founding partner of Social Venture Partners – Cincinnati.

 Kay Atkins brings a wealth of management experience to each of the nonprofit organizations with whom she works.
 Her career has spanned all aspects of nonprofit organizations in her roles as President/CEO, board chair, donor, volunteer, coach, funder, fund raiser and community activist.
 Kay has the dedication and enthusiasm needed to be highly effective in helping clients in the current environment and into the future.
 A skilled leader, mentor, collaborator and team builder, she facilitates and nurtures the creation and development of effective alliances.

 She has worked with various state and federal organizations in the arenas of public policy development, fundraising, community relations, and community needs identification.
 These skills were her hallmark as an effective organizational and community leader.
 Her early experiences as an educator in college, high school and community settings, really focused her energies into helping individuals and groups make a positive difference in their families and their communities.